Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 * [SEND_FOR_SIGNATURE](#send_for_signature)
 * [DOWNLOAD_DOCUMENT](#download_document)

-As part of the BPMN definition process, any service task that is responsible for sending or downloading the document needs to set the `docusignconnector.SEND_FOR_SIGNATURE` or `docusignconnector.DOWNLOAD_DOCUMENT` properties as the value for its implementation attribute.
+As part of the BPMN definition process, any service task that is responsible for sending or downloading a document must set the `docusignconnector.SEND_FOR_SIGNATURE` or `docusignconnector.DOWNLOAD_DOCUMENT` properties as the value for its implementation attribute.

 The following input parameters must also be provided for the DocuSign API in the Service task depending on the implementation.